Jack-Underhill/WSU-GPS/README.md

 - **Commit on Enter / click:** Hitting Enter, or choosing a suggestion, commits that vertex as the start or end of the route.
 The app then runs pathfinding for any committed pair.
 - **Distance readout:** Once a valid route is found, the total distance (sum of edge weights on the path) is shown in the navbar next to “Distance.”

-You can also skip typing entirely and just click directly on nodes in the map to choose start and end vertices.
+You can also skip typing entirely and just click directly on nodes in the map to choose start (green) and end (red) vertices.

 ### Map interaction